nmdp-bioinformatics/tarr2fhir/README.md

 - After checking out the code, please run the following -
    - mvn clean
    - mvn install
-- Run the application with the following command :
+- Start the application with the following command :
    - java -jar tarr2fhir-0.0.1-SNAPSHOT.jar

 ### Testing
 - With the application launched locally, the API will be available at
   - http://localhost:8099/tarr/convert2fhir
-  - POST a single gendx format "xml" to this using POSTman or curl
+  - POST a single gendx format "xml" to this using POSTman or curl - the support for "zip" upload will be made available soon
   - Use these headers:
     - Content-type: application/xml
   - Response:
     - 200 OK
       - Json fhir transaction Bundle containing the following resources:
-         - Patient
          - Specimen
          - DiagnosticReport
+         - Observation - genotype level
+         - Bundle
     - if there are errors, standard error messages will be received
 - The API health can be tested by calling one of the two actuator end-points that are enabled as part of spring-boot application setup
   - http://localhost:8099/actuator/health